Election reporting resources for journalists

 The International Journalists Network (IJNet) has a really comprehensive Election Reporting Toolkit.
 The toolkit contains resources on everything from how to cover election fraud allegations to advice on covering unrest during elections.

 Early in the year the Global Investigative Journalism Network (GIJN) issued its Revised Elections Guide for Investigative Reporters.
-The guide contains suggestions for tools and strategies to conduct investigations around elections, among other resources, including investigation candidates and political messaging.
+The guide contains suggestions for tools and strategies to conduct investigations around elections, among other resources, including investigating candidates and political messaging.

 The South African National Editors’ Forum (SANEF) created a 2024 Elections Portal ahead of the elections in South Africa earlier in the year.